isaias-b/arduino-examples/serial/rpi-uart-reciever/README.md

 /dev/cu.usbmodem1411
 ```

-To tell the program to stop after a fixed amount of bytes, e.g. 20 bytes,  and use a different device name call:
+To tell the program to stop after a fixed amount of bytes, e.g. 20 bytes, and to use a different device name, call:
 ```
 $ run /dev/cu.usbmodem1411 20
 overwrite default port /dev/ttyACM1 with /dev/cu.usbmodem1411